AviatrixSystems/Docs/HowTos/config_FortiGateGCP.rst

 1. Generate a Firewall API Token from FortiGate.
 This token is required to integrate the FortiGate firewall with the Aviatrix Controller.

-   i.
-In the FortiGate GUI, navigate to System > Administrators >  Create New > REST API Admin. ii.
+   a.
+In the FortiGate GUI, navigate to System > Administrators >  Create New > REST API Admin.
+   #.
 Provide a username and profile for this user.

 |fort_admin_profile|

-   iii.
+   c.
 Click OK to create the user with this profile.
-An API key is generated. iv.
+An API key is generated.
+   d.
 Copy the key string that displays.
 It is only displayed once.

 2. Go to Aviatrix Controller > Firewall Network > Vendor Integration > Firewall.
 #.
 Enter the vendor firewall information in the Controller.